IPD:An Incremental Prototype based DBSCAN for large-scale data with cluster representatives: Experiments

 \subsection{Datasets}

 We have chosen dataset with the purpose of analyzing our algorithm on the basis of quality of clusters and capability of handling large-scale data.
 We consider a few synthetic simulations~\cite{Aggregation} to test the applicability of our method for detecting arbitrary shaped clusters.
 They are widely used for cluster analysis in several research papers.
-Additionally, we have created a synthetic dataset that can be treated as large-scale data to check the scalability of our method.\\
+Additionally, we have created two synthetic datasets that can be treated as large-scale data to check the scalability of our method. {The description of synthetic datasets is presented in} \Cref{tab:dataset}.
+We have also checked its performance on a few real world datasets\\

 {\bf Aggregation.} Aggregation~\cite{Aggregation} is a synthetic dataset having $n=788$, $d=2$ and $K=7$. \\